ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 #### Output #2+
 Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the margin of error, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).

-The equation for the amount of Ergs inside each payment box can be found in *Successful Oracle Epoch Payout Function* in the preamble.
+The amount of Ergs inside each payment box is equal to `[Oracle Payout Price]` which is hardcoded into the contracts.

 ### Action Conditions
 1. Collecting datapoints can only be performed by one of the hard-coded oracles.
 2. Output #1 has the oracle pool NFT.
-3. Output #1 has Ergs equivalent to: `[Input #1 Ergs] - [Hardcoded Pool Payout]`
+3. Output #1 has Ergs equivalent to: `[Input #1 Ergs] - [Pool Payout]`
 4. Output #1 R4 is the result of the `Finalize Datapoint Function`
-5. Output #1 R5 is equal to: `[Input #1 R5] + [Hardcoded Epoch Length]`
+5. Output #1 R5 is equal to: `[Input #1 R5] + [Epoch Prep Length] + [Live Epoch Length]`
 6. A payment box output is generated for all of the successful oracles who provided a datapoint within the hardcoded margin of error (compared to finalized datapoint in R4 of Output #1).
 The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
+7. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
-7. Each payment box has a total amount of Ergs inside equal to the result of the `Successful Oracle Epoch Payout Function`.
+8. Each payment box has a total amount of Ergs inside equal to the `[Oracle Payout Price]`.
-8. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
+9. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
-9. At least 1 valid data-input box is provided.
+10. At least 1 valid data-input box is provided.
-10. Output #1 address is equal to the address held in R6 of Input #1.
+11. Output #1 address is equal to the address held in R6 of Input #1.
-11. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the margin of error.
+12. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the margin of error.
 ---